marcomuser/conformal/README.md

 ### setPath

 Set a value in an object using a path.
-The `setPath` function is used internally by the `parse` function and provides powerful object manipulation capabilities. **Note**: Creates copies only where needed to preserve immutability, avoiding unnecessary deep copying for better performance.
+The `setPath` function is used internally by the `decode` function and provides powerful object manipulation capabilities. **Note**: Creates copies only where needed to preserve immutability, avoiding unnecessary deep copying for better performance.

 ```typescript
 import { setPath } from "conformal";